GiovanniGiacometti/giovannigiacometti.github.io/content/posts/hackathon/index.md

 We submitted multiple times during this process and results were improving.
 First 15%, then 25%, then 30%.
 We were getting better, but the highest part of the standings was still far away.

 Later, we realized that we were not retrieving enough chunks from the database.
-The document grader was helping, but if the few documents retrieved were not relevant, the context would be empty.
-Hence, we decided to increase the number, which was just a simple parameter in the retrieval component.
+The document grader was helping, but if the few documents retrieved were not relevant, the context ended up empty.
+Hence, we decided to increase that number, which was just a simple parameter in the retrieval component.
 We set it to 25 and ran the pipeline.

 In the meantime, the refactoring of the retrieval system was completed.
 We opted for MongoDB as the database to store metadata and the documents.
 The retrieval consisted in asking an LLM to generate a query based on the question and its metadata.
 If the query was wrong or returning no documents, we would tell the LLM to generate another one, providing it with the previous query and the reason why it was not working, for a total of maximum 3 attempts.
 Once the query was correct, we would just pass the retrieved documents to the LLM to generate the answer.
 The vector database?
 Thrown in the trash.